Parallel Weighted Random Sampling: Poisson Sampling (Problem )

 The difference between \PSubset on the one hand and \POne/\PWith on the other hand is that we do not have a fixed sample size but rather treat the item weights as independent inclusion probabilities in the sample (this requires $w_i\leq 1$ for all $i$).
 Hence, different algorithms are required.
 Observe that the expected sample size is $W \leq n$.
 Then our goal is to devise a parallel preprocessing algorithm with work $\Oh{n}$ which subsequently permits sampling with work $\Oh{1+W}$.

-We now parallelize the approach of Bringmann \etal~\cite{bringmann2017subset}.
-Similar to our algorithm for sorting with replacement, this algorithm is based on grouping items into sets with similar weight.
+We now parallelize the approach of Ref.~\cite{bringmann2017subset}.
+Similar to our algorithm for sampling with replacement, this algorithm is based on grouping items into sets with similar weight.
 In each group, one can use ordinary Bernoulli sampling in connection with rejection sampling.
 Load balanced division between PEs can be done with a prefix sum calculation over the weights in each group.